AisiYidingbai/pointinator/README.md

 * add secret.py into your gitignore: `echo secret.py >> .gitignore`
 * start up an instance of pointinator with `python pointinator.py -o /path/to/files`. it'll log in to your server

-## set up a daemon process to let it run in the background
+## 4. let it run in the background
 this section lets pointinator run in the background and might be different depending on your system
 * create a unit file, e.g. `nano /etc/systemd/system/pointinator.service`
 * type this. you'll need to edit the "ExecStart" line for the correct command depending on your installation. also edit the "user" and "group" for the correct user and group that is going to run the pointinator. use `whoami` and `groups` to find these out